People > Our People > John and Elizabeth Weber

 John and Elizabeth Weber

-John Weber, who was born on June 12, 1884 in Beideck, Saratov, Russia, married Elizabeth Klaus who was born on September 29, 1884 in Norka, Saratov, Russia.
-They met in Portland, Oregon and were married on July 11, 1908.
+John Weber, born on June 12, 1884, in Beideck, Saratov, Russia, met Elizabeth Klaus, born on September 29, 1884, in Norka, Saratov, Russia, in Portland, Oregon.
+They married on July 11, 1908.

 But they took very different routes to Portland: grandmother Elizabeth traveled with her mother Anna Maria (Emma) Giebelhaus Krieger Klaus (1844-1931) and brother Adam Klaus (1874-1927) and his family, leaving Russia on June 13, 1906.

-They sailed on the steamship Canada from Liverpool, England to Montreal, Canada and arrived in Portland, Oregon July 25, 1906.
+They sailed on the steamship Canada from Liverpool, England, to Montreal, Canada, and arrived in Portland, Oregon, on July 25, 1906.
 Grandfather John traveled with his parents, Heinrich C. Weber (1859-1911) and Elizabeth Georg Weber (1862-1927), along with brothers Heinrich Weber (1882-1906), Lucas Weber (1889-1964) and sister Elizabeth Weber (1897-1987).
-They sailed on the steamship Laurentian from Liverpool, England to Portland, Maine on December 24, 1899.
-The family settled in Campbell, Nebraska where Marie Weber (1901-1962) was born.
-But after young Henry died in 1906, the family left for Canada - all except John who instead traveled to Portland, Oregon.
+They sailed on the steamship Laurentian from Liverpool, England, to Portland, Maine, on December 24, 1899.
+The family settled in Campbell, Nebraska, where Marie Weber (1901-1962) was born.
+But after young Henry died in 1906, the family left for Canada - all except John, who instead traveled to Portland, Oregon.

 But they took very different routes to Portland: grandmother Elizabeth traveled with her mother Anna Maria (Emma) Giebelhaus Krieger Klaus (1844-1931) and brother Adam Klaus (1874-1927) and his family, leaving Russia on June 13, 1906.

-They sailed on the steamship Canada from Liverpool, England to Montreal, Canada and arrived in Portland, Oregon July 25, 1906.
+They sailed on the steamship Canada from Liverpool, England, to Montreal, Canada, and arrived in Portland, Oregon, on July 25, 1906.
 Grandfather John traveled with his parents, Heinrich C. Weber (1859-1911) and Elizabeth Georg Weber (1862-1927), along with brothers Heinrich Weber (1882-1906), Lucas Weber (1889-1964) and sister Elizabeth Weber (1897-1987).
-They sailed on the steamship Laurentian from Liverpool, England to Portland, Maine on December 24, 1899.
-The family settled in Campbell, Nebraska where Marie Weber (1901-1962) was born.
-But after young Henry died in 1906, the family left for Canada - all except John who instead traveled to Portland, Oregon.
+They sailed on the steamship Laurentian from Liverpool, England, to Portland, Maine, on December 24, 1899.
+The family settled in Campbell, Nebraska, where Marie Weber (1901-1962) was born.
+But after young Henry died in 1906, the family left for Canada - all except John, who instead traveled to Portland, Oregon.

 Heinrich C. Weber (born in Beideck in 1859; died in Saskatchewan, Canada in 1911) and Elizabeth Georg Weber (born in 1862 in Beideck, died in 1927 in Portland, Oregon) pictured with son Heinrich Weber (1882 born in Beideck and died in Nebraska in 1906) and son Johannes Weber (1884 born in Beideck; died in Portland, Oregon in 1948).
 This John is the husband of Elizabeth Klaus (1884-1976).
 Courtesy of Karen Drier Esayian.

-After Heinrich's death in Saskatchewan, great grandmother Elizabeth along with Lucas, Elizabeth and Marie all eventually settled in Portland, Oregon.
+After Heinrich died in Saskatchewan, great-grandmother Elizabeth, Lucas, Elizabeth, and Marie eventually settled in Portland, Oregon.
 They joined grandfather John and his wife Elizabeth and their growing family: Harold Raymond (1909-1980), Leona (1912-1983), Arthur Henry (1919-1996) and Kenneth Carl (1923-1924).
 (A twin to Arthur had died at birth in 1919).
-John and Elizabeth's first home was at 766 Rodney Avenue; later they moved to 3817 Mallory Avenue.
+John and Elizabeth's first home was at 766 Rodney Avenue.
+Later, they moved to 3817 Mallory Avenue.

 The first Weber to emigrate to Russia was Nikolaus Weber (born 1739 - died before 1798) and his wife Anna Maria; they came from Loewenstein, Germany.
 The first Klaus to emigrate to Russia was Johann Peter Clauss (1727-1780) and his wife Anna Elisabetta Scheid; they were from Dudelsheim, Germany.
 The first Giebelhaus (my grandmother's maternal side) to emigrate to Russia was Johannes Giebelhaus (1724-before 1798); they came from Isenburg, Germany.

-Had it not been for a conversation many years later with great aunt Elizabeth, I would have not known about great grandfather taking his family and Homesteading in Saskatchewan.
-Even with that knowledge, it took many months to track down the Homestead papers and even longer to find his grave site in Luseland, Saskatchewan.
-Great grandmother Elizabeth, grandfather John and grandmother Elizabeth are all buried at Rose City Cemetery.
+Had it not been for a conversation many years later with Great Aunt Elizabeth, I would not have known about great grandfather taking his family and Homesteading in Saskatchewan.
+Even with that knowledge, it took many months to track down the Homestead papers and even longer to find his gravesite in Luseland, Saskatchewan.
+Great-grandmother Elizabeth, grandfather John, and grandmother Elizabeth are all buried at Rose City Cemetery.

 The first Weber to emigrate to Russia was Nikolaus Weber (born 1739 - died before 1798) and his wife Anna Maria; they came from Loewenstein, Germany.
 The first Klaus to emigrate to Russia was Johann Peter Clauss (1727-1780) and his wife Anna Elisabetta Scheid; they were from Dudelsheim, Germany.
 The first Giebelhaus (my grandmother's maternal side) to emigrate to Russia was Johannes Giebelhaus (1724-before 1798); they came from Isenburg, Germany.

-Had it not been for a conversation many years later with great aunt Elizabeth, I would have not known about great grandfather taking his family and Homesteading in Saskatchewan.
-Even with that knowledge, it took many months to track down the Homestead papers and even longer to find his grave site in Luseland, Saskatchewan.
-Great grandmother Elizabeth, grandfather John and grandmother Elizabeth are all buried at Rose City Cemetery.
+Had it not been for a conversation many years later with Great Aunt Elizabeth, I would not have known about great grandfather taking his family and Homesteading in Saskatchewan.
+Even with that knowledge, it took many months to track down the Homestead papers and even longer to find his gravesite in Luseland, Saskatchewan.
+Great-grandmother Elizabeth, grandfather John, and grandmother Elizabeth are all buried at Rose City Cemetery.

 Sources